STARX33/LAAF/README.md

 - BLIP / OWL-ViT vision tools
 - Offline-first, modular architecture

-Massive thanks to the Hugging Face team for open-sourcing the core tools and ideas.
+Massive thanks to the Hugging Face team for open sourcing the core tools and ideas.

 ---